Key takeaways

 The platform integrates with Salesforce, HubSpot, and other CRMs to push contacts into sales workflows.
 Lusha operates on a credit-based model where you pay per contact revealed.
 Team management features allow credit distribution and usage tracking across a sales organization.

-Lusha works well for individual contributors and small teams that need fast contact lookup without complex workflow requirements.
+Lusha works well for individual contributors, small teams that need fast contact lookup without complex workflow requirements, and engineering teams experimenting with agentic GTM workflows.
 Teams managing large-scale prospecting programs or needing deep firmographic segmentation typically find the platform's filtering capabilities limited relative to enterprise-grade alternatives.

 Chrome extension for LinkedIn prospecting